 Even if there were a crazy relationship in the Old Testament where God and Satan worked together to being about good, that weird, tangled relationship no longer exists.
 It died along with Jesus when He was nailed to the cross.
 The enemy has been defeated, and Satan’s Kingdom has been judged.
 And if we were to continue to view the relationship between God and Satan through the lens of a stand-alone reading of the book of Job, then we would be completely throwing out the sacrificial work that Jesus accomplished on the cross.

 We read earlier I John 3:8, which says that Jesus came to destroy the work of the devil.
 To destroy the same work that the devil was doing in the garden of Eden story, the Book of Job, and in all of creation.
 We must ask ourselves: “Was Jesus successful in His mission that the Father sent Him on or not?”
 I think He was.

-And if you believe that Jesus was indeed successful, then we can’t take the example from Job and credit God with having the same relationship with Satan as He does post- crucifixion and resurrection.
+And if you believe that Jesus was indeed successful, then we can no longer take the example from the Book of Job and credit God with having the same relationship with Satan as He does now after Jesus’s crucifixion and resurrection.

 Let us now continue on to part 3, where we will answer a few questions that arise from our new perspective of Job, and also take a brief look at a non-literal approach to the text.